 The good news is that most babies outgrow these reactions once their immune and digestive systems mature.
 In the meantime, monitor your baby for food reactions.

 - Keep track of everything your baby eats.
-Until you know what foods upset your baby, serve single-grain infant cereals and plain fruits, vegetables and meats instead of mixed varieties.
+"Parents should keep a detailed log of symptoms encountered such as rashes, tummy aches, headaches and bowel movements," says Chaparro.
+Until you know which foods upset your baby, serve single-grain infant cereals and plain fruits, vegetables and meats instead of mixed varieties.
 If your baby has a reaction to a certain food, stop that food.

 - As you introduce new foods, offer one at a time.
 Wait a couple of days before introducing another new food.
 That way if your baby has a problem, you'll know which food caused it.

-- If any food causes a significant and ongoing problem, talk to your baby's doctor or a registered dietitian nutritionist.
+- If any food causes a significant and ongoing problem, talk to your baby's doctor.
 Together, you can establish a plan that is best for your baby.
+"First consult your pediatrician or allergist and seek the help of a registered dietitian nutritionist.
+An RDN can give you advice on what foods are safe to include as well as meal plans so your child's diet is always adequate".